aasigithub1/FMCG-Dashboard/README.md

 - **Improvement**: Despite efforts, no observable improvement in key metrics recently.
 - **Outlier**: AM Milk Product stands out with both the highest order volume and the highest delay time.

-## Usage

-To use this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/atliq-mart-fmcg-analysis.git`
-2. Open the project in your preferred IDE.
-3. Follow the instructions in the `dashboard` directory to set up Power BI and load the data.

 ## Contributing